barichd/brailleorch/borframework.md

 When importing a Musicxml file, the software brings up a dialog, giving the users options for adjusting transcription appearance.
 It can be turned off by checking "Don't show this dialog again" at the bottom of the dialog, or via [Settings dialog](#settings).
 The last settings will be stored, and users can override these options in [Settings dialog](#settings).
 The Transcription dialog also contains lots of buttons to bring up corresponding options in that dialog.

 Presets
-This popup menu contains a list of default presets for commonly used transcription styles I prepared.
-Users can also save their current settings as a custom preset for future use.
+This popup menu contains a list of default presets for commonly used transcription styles I prepared, e.g., North America, UK, Europe, Asia, etc. Users can also save their current settings as a custom preset for future use.
 The saved presets will automatically appear at the "user presets" submenu.
 There are of course commands for load (manually choose a preset file which is not located at the default place) and save (a save file dialog).

 Transcribe without formatting
 This checkbox will generate a non-formatted braille score, disregarding all settings.
 This kind of bmml file only has musicxml-mirrored objects, no braille formatting indications are included.
 Users can edit the score and then use Format in [Transcription menu](#1-5).